TeasingSisyphus/cuttleV1/README.md

 This is a multiplayer card game leveraging sails.js and angularjs.

 ## DONE
+*	Jacks are now properly moved to the scrap pile when scuttled
 *   Jacks now can properly be played for their effects
 *	Properly move jacks to scrap pile in SIX
 *	Properly move jacks to scrap pile in SEVEN SCUTTLE